 1. Cactus Wren (Campylorhynchus brunneicapillus)

 The Cactus Wren is considered to be the largest type of wren in the US.
 In terms of size, it is closely similar to that of the Spotted Towhee.

-The wren is characterized by having short rounded wings but the long rounded tail and long heavy bill.
+The wren is characterized by having short rounded wings but a long rounded tail and long heavy bill.
 In terms of color, it is color brown with white “eyebrows“.

 Geographical Distribution: In general, these desert birds are distributed throughout the South Western deserts.

 Adaptations: Unlike most wrens, Cactus wrens can be normally found perched on top of shrubs and cacti (hence their name).
-Basically, they do this to announce their presence.
+They do this to announce their presence.

 2. Lucifer Hummingbird (Calothorax lucifer)

 Birds of this species are sexually dimorphic.
-Males are characterized by a having a dominant iridescent plumage and a purple-colored gorget that flares out on the sides.
-On the other hand, females are characterized by having an iridescent green plumage with a cinnamon patch on the upper feathers.
+Males are characterized by having dominant iridescent plumage and a purple-colored gorget that flares out on the sides.
+On the other hand, females are characterized by having iridescent green plumage with a cinnamon patch on the upper feathers.

 Diet: Lucifer hummingbirds normally feed on nectar from plants like agave, anisacanth, and penstemon.
 Sometimes, they also feed on insects.

 Geographical Distribution: This bird is mostly found in the northern and central parts of Mexico.
 Sometimes, it can also be found in west Texas and some parts of southern Arizona.